fanglaosi/Point-In-Context/README.md

   </p>
 <br />

-Our work is the first to explore in-context learning in 3D point clouds, including task definition, benchmark, and baseline models.
+Our work is \color{#2F6EBA}{the first} to explore in-context learning in 3D point clouds, including task definition, benchmark, and baseline models.

 ![teaser](./assets/imgs/teaser_00.jpg)